Profile information

 Help

 The work involved in the project is very diverse.
-From the wilderness that prevailed here before I bought the land, I try to create a small self-sufficient farm with the knowledge of permaculture.
-In addition to everyday work, two to three priorities have emerged for this summer
+From the wilderness that prevailed here before the land was bought, we try to create a small self-sufficient farm with the knowledge of permaculture.

 Languages spoken